19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 shall also be guilty of an offence and shall be liable to be proceeded against and punished accordingly.

+[31/2001]

 ### Composition of offences

-109\.—(1) The Returning Officer, or any officer of the Elections Department who is authorised by the Returning Officer, may, in his discretion, compound any offence under this Act or any regulations made thereunder which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence —
+109\.—(1) The Returning Officer, or any officer of the Elections Department who is authorised by the Returning Officer, may, in his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence —

 (a) one half of the amount of the maximum fine that is prescribed for the offence; or